taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 ----

-# Choose your MTA poison: Postfix or sSMTP
+## Choose your MTA poison: Postfix or sSMTP

 ----

-## Postfix: Configure your Fedora Linux server to send email with Postfix
+### METHOD 1 - Postfix: Configure your Fedora Linux server to send email with Postfix

 Postfix is the swiss-army-knife of [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent)s.
 And, to be